 The majority represents leases signed in the last two years.
 Tech/telecom tenants were noted as a major source of sublease space by most of the brokerage respondents, but they were not alone – several markets included Fortune 500 companies, financial services, entertainment (Los Angeles).

 Characteristics of the sub lessee include: new companies with little capital, companies that can’t do direct deals, that do not require long-term or expansion rights, and do not need TI dollars.Some sub lessees are Class B tenants interested in Class A space.
 Sub lessors clearly care less about credit.This is deterring many from marketing their property at all and forcing others to withdraw from the market, further exacerbating the supply problem.
-Transaction turnover has slowed as a result and could ease further over the summer if the supply bottleneck is not resolved.
+The challenge for SEEDA and its partners is to support, develop and implement a programme of action to ensure the region captures the full benefits of its knowledge economy base.

 Until the past three months there has been no clear pattern to the supply shortage, but more recently, in the majority of areas, a distinct scarcity of higher value houses and large flats has emerged.
 Conversely, a small number of locations have too many smaller and lower value properties on the market.
 On a less optimistic note for landlords, the improvement in demand is only on a par with the usual pick up between quarters one and two (see chart) and the current overall level of demand is at its lowest June level for three years.
 Furthermore, and whilst not true for all locations, there has recently been stronger demand for larger and higher value properties from more senior professionals, often derived from the City.